Presidium (plural presidia): A protective fortress. A garrison, as in the San Francisco Presidio. From the Latin presidiare, to guard.

 Planting

-• Seed potatoes should be the size of an egg to plant, so you will cut each seed potato into pieces.
+should be the size of an egg to plant, so you will cut each seed potato into

-• Alternatively, let the pieces dry out for 3 days before planting.
-They may turn green, which is good.
+let the pieces dry out for 3 days before planting.
+They may turn green, which is good. - Potatoes can be

-• Potatoes can be planted in rows or intensive checkerboard.
+planted in rows or intensive checkerboard. - There should be

 Care

-• Once the potatoes are planted, don’t irrigate until the plant emerges.
+are planted, don’t irrigate until the plant emerges. - The most

-• The most important time to irrigate is when the plants flower.
+important time to irrigate is when the plants flower. - Hill the soil

-• Any time after flowering, you can reach in and pull out a few tubers.
+flowering, you can reach in and pull out a few tubers. - Before full

 Storage

-• Don’t store the potatoes until the skin is cured (hardened), about 2 weeks.
-Keep the soil on the potatoes when you store them.
+potatoes until the skin is cured (hardened), about 2 weeks.
+Keep the soil on the potatoes when you store

 Need help or have questions?
 Contact Ken, our seed supplier, at kjochimsen@zuckermanfarms.com